 This expands well beyond just personal listening too; a venue, such as a museum, might offer a Bluetooth stream to tune into when walking around the space; a late-night festival might offer a bring-your-own-headphones silent disco; airports could offer banded flight announcements to interrupt your music stream for your flight announcements only.
 There's a lot of possibility here.

 The last new focus point is to benefit the deaf and hard of hearing community.
 LE Audio can be used in advanced Bluetooth hearing aid products, enabling wireless calling, listening and watching for those who require assistance to hear.

 When and where can I get BT LE Audio?

-Although LE Audio operates on the same Bluetooth Low Energy (LE) radio, you will need the relevant hardware in products for LE Audio to be capable, i.e. your existing earphones aren't going to improve overnight via an over-the-air update, you'll need to buy a new, specific product to gain benefit.
+Although LE Audio operates on the same Bluetooth Low Energy (LE) radio, you will need the relevant hardware in products for LE Audio to be capable, i.e. your older earphones aren't going to improve overnight via an over-the-air update, you'll likely need to buy a new, specific product to gain benefit.